-Our client, a global provider of automation and information solutions, had learned that one of their key employees was giving his 30-day notice.
-This employee was a chief software architect, who held the vision for one of the company’s core software products in his head, with about 5 years of thinking behind him and 5 years of vision in front of him.
-He had gotten an offer to join another firm that he couldn’t pass up.
-Although this employee was moving on, he had great affection for the team he was leaving and didn’t want to burn any bridges.
-He was eager to leave everything as organized as possible for his colleagues.
+A while back, one of our clients, a global provider of automation and information solutions, learned that one of their key employees was giving his 30-day notice.
+This employee – I’ll call him Luis – was a chief software architect.
+Luis held the vision for one of the company’s core software products in his head, with about 5 years of thinking behind him and 5 years of vision in front of him.

-My knowledge transfer team got the call on a Thursday and by Monday morning we held a kickoff meeting that included the expert who was departing, the three employees who would be carrying the ball going forward (the apprentices), their manager, and a consultant from my firm.
-Here are the actions they took:
+My knowledge transfer team got the call on a Thursday and by Monday morning we held a kickoff meeting that included Luis, the three employees who would be carrying his work forward, their manager, and a consultant from my firm.
+Here’s what we did.

-- The mentor and apprentices became more adept at using their hour as they progressed.
-They used my firm’s knowledge transfer 5-Minute Meeting Plan as a tool to plan the agenda for every hour.
-That plan became foundational documentation for future reference, because it’s simple structure allowed them to fill out a written version every hour while the mentor was talking.
+As time went on, Luis and his apprentices became more adept at using their hours.
+They used my firm’s 5-Minute Meeting Plan as a tool to set the agenda for every hour.
+That plan became foundational documentation for future reference, because its simple structure allowed them to document what they were learning while Luis was talking.

 By the end of the process, Luis and his apprentices managed to cover all 41 skills and he felt good that he had done everything humanly possible to prepare his colleagues to take over.
 His manager was also happy.
 With a clear process and schedule, they had used their time the highest advantage.
 There were still gaps of course, but the team knew what they were.
 The manager said to me:

 “Okay, of course, we didn’t transfer all the knowledge, but two things are true: we know what we did cover, and we know we covered the most important stuff.”